U.S. Relations With Liberia

-The United States established diplomatic relations with Liberia in 1864 following its independence from the American Colonization Society, an organization that resettled free African-Americans and freed slaves in Liberia.
-A 1980 coup ended the one-party rule that dated from independence in 1847.
-From 1989 to 2003, the country saw civil war, misrule, and rebellion.
-Elections held in 2005 and 2011 were declared free and fair by international observers.
+The United States established diplomatic relations with Liberia in 1864; 17 years after it declared independence from the American Colonization Society, an organization that resettled free African-Americans and freed slaves in Liberia.
+A 1980 coup ended the rule of the party that controlled the country from its independence in 1847.
+From 1989 to 2003, the country saw continued misrule, rebellion, and civil war.
+Presidential elections held in 2005 and 2011 were declared free and fair by international observers.
 The next national elections are scheduled for October 2017.
 Liberia is gradually recovering from the impact of the Ebola epidemic.
 Following the Ebola crisis, the United States continues to partner with government donors, international organizations especially the World Health Organization, and civil society to strengthen health systems in Liberia.

 U.S. Assistance to Liberia

-U.S. assistance seeks to focus on professionalizing Liberia’s military and civilian security forces; consolidating democratic progress; improving capacity, transparency, and accountability of governance institutions; promoting broad-based and environmentally sustainable economic growth; improving access to high-quality educational and health services; and responding to the problem of narcotics trafficking in West Africa, while helping Liberia build capacity to plan, implement, and sustain its own development efforts in each sector.
+U.S. assistance is focused on consolidating democratic progress; improving capacity, transparency, and accountability of governance institutions; promoting broad-based, market-driven economic growth; improving access to high-quality educational and health services; and professionalizing Liberia’s military and civilian security forces, while helping Liberia build capacity to plan, implement, and sustain its own development efforts in each sector.

 Bilateral Economic Relations

 Liberia is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-The country's revenues come primarily from rubber exports and revenues from its maritime registry program.
-Liberia’s U.S.-owned and operated shipping and corporate registry is the world’s second-largest.
+The country's revenues come primarily from rubber and iron ore exports, and revenues from its maritime registry program.
+Liberia’s U.S.-owned and -operated shipping and corporate registry is the world’s second-largest.
 U.S. exports to Liberia include agricultural products (with rice as the leading category), vehicles, machinery, optic and medical instruments, and textiles.
 The main imports from Liberia to the United States are rubber and allied products; other imports include wood, art and antiques, palm oil, and diamonds.
 The United States and Liberia have signed a trade and investment framework agreement.

 Liberia's Membership in International Organizations

 Liberia and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.
-Liberia also is an observer to the World Trade Organization.
+Liberia acceded to the World Trade Organization in 2016.

 Liberia maintains an embassy in the United States at 5201 16th Street, NW, Washington DC, 202-723-0437.